seanGammage/problem-solving-1/README.md

   i.
 Calculate and return the sum of even numbers and the product of odd numbers in an array.

 11. This will be deleted.

+12. This is step 12, and will be deleted.